Disclaimer: I do not own Twilight or the song Take a Chance on me.

 "Yeah, she is."
 I answered confidently.

 "Well, I guess then.
 Just make sure to be safe and not to do anything reckless."
 Charlie cautioned, just like a concerned parent should.
-The thing is though, is that I'm nowhere near the reckless type… unless you count hanging around a bunch of vampires reckless.
+The thing was though, was that even though I'm nowhere near the reckless type; except for all the times I hung out around a bunch of vampires.

 "Thank you dad; I promise we'll be good."
 I said, making Tanya snort in amusement again.